js216/mp135_boot/stm32_header/README.md

 Follow the steps in the Jupyter notebook to convert an ELF file into an executable with the correct STM32 header.

-Unlike MP15x, MP23x, MP25x lines, the STM32MP135x does not need the "Binary
-type" field in the STM32 header.
-Therefore we set it to 0.

 ### Author

 Jakob Kastelic, Stanford Research Systems